Slliki/MScProject/MscThesis/Presentation.md

 These two models offer different perspectives on how deep learning can be applied to our problem, with FNN providing a straightforward approach and TabNet offering a more tailored solution for tabular data.

+TabNet is a deep learning model specifically designed for tabular data.
+It combines an attention-based feature selection mechanism with iterative decision steps, allowing the model to select subsets of features and learn from them.
+This structure improves performance and interpretability, making TabNet particularly suited for tasks involving structured data.
+Here's a breakdown of TabNet's structure:

+#### 1. **Overall Architecture**
+TabNet operates through a multi-step decision process where each step selectively chooses a subset of input features to process, producing partial outputs.
+These outputs are accumulated over the steps to form the final prediction.
+This iterative feature selection resembles the stepwise splits in tree-based models.

+TabNet's architecture consists of:
+- **Feature Transformer**: This part transforms the raw input features into meaningful representations, similar to hidden layers in traditional neural networks.
+- **Attentive Transformer**: This component applies attention mechanisms to selectively choose which features to focus on in each decision step.
+- **Decision Steps**: Multiple decision steps run sequentially, each selecting features and updating the feature representation progressively.

+#### 2. **Feature Selection Mechanism (Attention Masks)**
+A unique aspect of TabNet is its **feature selection mechanism**, which relies on **attention masks** to determine which input features will be used in each decision step.

+In each step:
+- The **Attentive Transformer** assigns a weight to each input feature, indicating how relevant the feature is for that step.
+- This attention mask, which is a probabilistic distribution over the input features, selects a subset of features by focusing on the most important ones.
+- The selected features are then passed through the **Feature Transformer**, which processes them for the current step.

+This selective attention mechanism ensures that the model focuses on a few relevant features in each step, enhancing interpretability and preventing over-reliance on unnecessary features.

+#### 3. **Sparsity Regularization**
+TabNet includes a sparsity loss (`M_loss`) to control the model’s feature selection behavior.
+This regularization encourages the model to use as few features as possible in each decision step, improving both generalization and interpretability.

+- **M_loss** is computed by summing the feature selection weights across all decision steps.
+- By incorporating this sparsity loss into the total loss, TabNet encourages the model to learn efficient feature representations while minimizing the number of features it uses.

+#### 4. **Multiple Decision Steps**
+TabNet uses multiple **decision steps** to process the input data iteratively.
+In each step, the model selects a set of features based on the output of the previous step and processes them.

+- The output from each step is passed to the next step, allowing the model to refine its feature selection over time.
+- The output from all steps is also accumulated, contributing to the final prediction.

+Each decision step has its own independent sparsity loss, which helps ensure that each step only selects the most relevant features.

+#### 5. **Workflow of TabNet**
+The overall workflow of TabNet can be summarized as:
+1. **Input Embedding**: The raw input data is embedded into a higher-dimensional space.
+2. **Multiple Decision Steps**: The model iteratively selects features through a series of decision steps.
+Each step consists of a Feature Transformer and an Attentive Transformer.
+3. **Sparsity Control**: The model uses sparsity regularization to minimize the number of features selected in each step.
+4. **Cumulative Output**: The outputs from all decision steps are accumulated to generate the final prediction.

+#### 6. **Interpretability**
+A major strength of TabNet is its interpretability.
+In each decision step, the model explicitly chooses which features to use, and this feature selection can be visualized through the attention masks.
+Additionally, sparsity regularization encourages the model to use fewer features, making the decision process more transparent.

+#### 7. **Advantages of TabNet**
+- **Efficiency for Tabular Data**: Compared to traditional deep learning models, TabNet is better suited for structured tabular data and can handle mixed feature types (categorical and numerical).
+- **Interpretability**: The attention-based feature selection allows for a clear understanding of which features the model is using to make predictions.
+- **Sparsity**: By enforcing sparsity through regularization, TabNet reduces model complexity while maintaining high predictive performance.

+#### Conclusion
+TabNet combines neural networks with an attention-based feature selection mechanism, allowing it to process tabular data efficiently.
+It works through a series of decision steps, using attention masks to selectively choose features at each step.
+The model's interpretability is enhanced by sparsity regularization, which ensures that only the most relevant features are used in each decision step.
+This makes TabNet an effective and interpretable model for tabular data tasks.

 ### 2.4 Resampling
 #### 1. Under-sampling
 Starting with Under-Sampling, we employed two techniques: Random Under-Sampling and NearMiss.
 Random Under-Sampling involves reducing the number of majority class samples to balance the dataset, which is straightforward but may risk losing important information. **NearMiss, on the other hand, selects majority class samples that are closest to the minority class, which helps in retaining the most informative data while still balancing the classes**.